 From central organisation to peripheral

 A parallel principle which Alexander Technique trains, is to attend to the coordination of the peripheral movements secondary to that of the central structure.
-A feature of all vertebrates’ animation is that the head’s relationship with the torso is fundamental to the active of the limbs.
+A feature of all vertebrates’ animation is that the head’s relationship with the torso is fundamental to the activity of the limbs.

-Musicians who use Alexander Technique come to appreciate how a small change in head and torso relationship enhances general poise, which in turn affects the muscular balance in the limbs.
+Musicians who use Alexander Technique come to appreciate how a small change in the head and torso relationship enhances one’s general poise, which in turn affects the muscular balance in the limbs.
 Musical instruments are designed to respond to precisely this kind of change in muscle tone.

 The Oxford Dictionary defines technique as “a way of carrying out a particular task”.
 When we train technique, weather intentional or not, we are training a way of using our whole selves in performance.
-Technical exercises are conventionally given tempos, fingering and phrasing requirements, but are lacking in framework for creating a healthy embodied attitude.
+Technical exercises are conventionally given tempos, fingering and phrasing requirements, but are lacking in a framework for creating a healthy embodied performance attitude.

 Ease is part of good technique

 If we acknowledge general ease as part of our ideal of instrumental technique, there would be no scope for training any technique at the cost of general health.
 We would be obliged to desist with practice which compromises comfort or musicality.

 Let’s expand the concept of technique to include the way in which we use our whole selves - the poise and quality of movment of the whoel body, and the constructive use of thinking.
 This in no way compromises the effective pedagogies that exist around instrumental technique.
 Quite the contrary.
 A skill in coordinating the whole self makes accessible the prowess graceful performers exhibit.
 If the coordination of the body is left to chance, it is at the whim of accumulated habits of posture and movement.